zowe/docs-site/docs/extend/extend-cli/cli-implement-profiles.md

 from a secure credential manager and retain host/port information (so that you can easily swap to different servers) from the CLI).

-By default, if your plug-in is installed into Zowe CLI that contains a profile definition like this, commands will automatically be created under `zowe profiles ...` to create, validate, set default, list, etc... for your profile.
+By default, if your plug-in is installed into Zowe&trade; CLI that contains a profile definition like this, commands will automatically be created under `zowe profiles ...` to create, validate, set default, list, etc... for your profile.

 ```typescript